Ben McLaughlin: Coaching career

 In 2011, following McLaughlin's retired he became the running backs coach at his alma mater, Louisiana College.

 In 2013, McLaughlin joined Northeastern Oklahoma A&M College (NEO) as the quarterbacks coach.
 He was promoted to offensive coordinator at NEO for the 2014 season.

 In 2016, McLaughlin rejoined Louisiana College as the offensive coordinator and quarterbacks coach.

 In 2019, McLaughlin joined Alexandria Senior High School offensive coordinator and quarterbacks coach in Alexandria, Louisiana.
 He helped lead them to a Class 5A State Runner-Up finish in 2020.

 In 2022, McLaughlin was hired as the head football coach for Buckeye High School in Deville, Louisiana.

 Ben has also served as the head coach for the Dream Bowl.
 His first year as head coach was for Dream Bowl V, played on Monday January 16, 2017.
 It was highest scoring contest in the game's six-year history.
 Ben returned to coach the annual event and was the winning coach for Dream Bowl VI.

 On February 22, 2024, McLaughlin returned to his alma mater—now known as Louisiana Christian—as the head football coach.

+In his second season as head coach of his alma mater in 2025, McLaughlin led the team to their second conference title in program history and second in three seasons.
+They split the title with Texas Wesleyan and Ottawa (Ariz.) after upsetting Ottawa, then ranked #11 nationally, 48-13 in the season finale.
+Due to tiebreakers, LCU did not receive a bid to the NAIA playoffs.

+McLaughlin was named the Sooner Athletic Conference Coach of the Year for the 2025 season and he and his staff were selected to coach in the Dream Bowl.